Politics of Guyana: Political conditions

-Meanwhile, tensions with Suriname were seriously strained by a dispute over their shared maritime border after Guyana had allowed oil-prospectors license to explore the areas.
+Meanwhile, tensions with Suriname were seriously strained by a dispute over their shared maritime border after Guyana had allowed oil-prospectors licence to explore the areas.

 In December 2002, Hoyte died, with Robert Corbin replacing him as leader of the PNC.
 He agreed to engage in 'constructive engagement' with Jagdeo and the PPP.

 Severe flooding following torrential rainfall wreaked havoc in Guyana beginning in January 2005.
 The downpour, which lasted about six weeks, inundated the coastal belt, caused the deaths of 34 people, and destroyed large parts of the rice and sugarcane crops.
 The UN Economic Commission for Latin America and the Caribbean estimated in March that the country would need $415 million for recovery and rehabilitation.
 About 275,000 people—37% of the population—were affected in some way by the floods.
 In 2013, the Hope Canal was completed to address the flooding.

 In May 2008, President Bharrat Jagdeo was a signatory to The UNASUR Constitutive Treaty of the Union of South American Nations.
-On 12th February 2010, Guyana ratified its membership in the Union of South American Nations (UNASUR).
+On 12 February 2010, Guyana ratified its membership in the Union of South American Nations (UNASUR).

 In December 2011, President Bharrat Jagdeo was succeeded by Donald Ramotar of the governing People's Progressive Party (PPP/C).
 However, the ruling party, mainly supported by Guyana's ethnic-Indians, lost its parliamentary majority for the first time in 19 years.

 In May 2015, David Granger of A Partnership for National Unity and Alliance for Change (APNU+AFC) narrowly won the elections.
 He represented the alliance of Afro-Guyanese parties.
 In May 2015, David Granger was sworn is as the new President of Guyana.

 In August 2020, the 75-year-old incumbent David Granger lost narrowly and he did not accept the result.
 Irfaan Ali of the People's Progressive Party/Civic was sworn in as the new president five months after the election because of allegations of fraud and irregularities.

 The Economist Intelligence Unit rated Guyana as "flawed democracy" in 2016.
+Guyana's ratings on the democracy on the Democracy Index have fluctuated over the years, it continues to be rated as a "flawed democracy".

+In September 2025, Irfaan Ali re-elected for second term as Guyana’s president.

 Territorial disputes

-All of the area west of the Essequibo River is claimed by Venezuela, preventing any discussion of a maritime boundary; Guyana has expressed its intention to join Barbados in asserting claims before UNCLOS that Trinidad and Tobago's maritime boundary with Venezuela extends into their waters; Suriname claims a triangle of land between the New and Kutari/Koetari rivers in a historic dispute over the headwaters of the Corentyne; the long-standing dispute with Suriname over the axis of the territorial sea boundary in potentially oil-rich waters has been resolved by UNCLOS with Guyana awarded 93% of the disputed territory.